Miss Victoria Younghusband (Chair of Governors)

 Peter worked in the City for over 30 years as a fund manager, running portfolios in global fixed income and currency markets for both institutional and retail investors.
 He worked for large institutional firms and latterly was a partner in a medium sized asset manager.
 He currently sits on the Advisory board of Coram Asset Management, a discretionary fund management firm based in Bath.

 Peter lives just outside Shaftesbury with his family.
 Both of his daughters were at St Mary’s.
 He is a Catholic and delighted to have the opportunity to remain involved in the school.
+He is chair of the Finance & Development sub-committee.

 Sister Gemma Simmonds CJ